prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 ## Xd Workflow: Design > Prototype > Share

-[Design, prototype, and share with Adobe XD](https://helpx.adobe.com/ca/xd/help/adobe-xd-overview.html) article provides a quick reference in XD User Guide.
+[*Design, prototype, and share with Adobe XD*](https://helpx.adobe.com/ca/xd/help/adobe-xd-overview.html) article provides a quick reference in XD User Guide.

 Follow the Xd tutorials below to obtain a hands-on mobile app prototype building experience.
 Xd supports SVG and bitmap files without any loss of fidelity.
 It integrates with Illustrator, Photoshop, and After Effects.
 You can also use plugins to automate repeat operations or parts of designer workflows that are tedious, complex, or repetitive.

-Before we begin the general XD workflow of: Design, Prototype, Share, we will [Download the XD kits.](https://download.adobe.com/pub/adobe/xd/Wires.zip?promoid=VG52KLJG&mv=other)
+Before starting the workflow of: Design, Prototype, Share, we will [Download the XD kits.](https://download.adobe.com/pub/adobe/xd/Wires.zip?promoid=VG52KLJG&mv=other)

 ### DESIGN